310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Souma worried %}
 Wait a moment, please refrain from calling me a traitor, Shinkai-dono!
-This is an inevitable matter—I swear to you that my heart has always been one with the Marine Biology Club!
+This is an inevitable matter — I swear to you that my heart has always been one with the Marine Biology Club!
 {% endbubble %}

 {% bubble Kanata v2 %}
-hmph, you can’t fool me with flattery…
+hmph, you cannot fool me with flattery…
 {% endbubble %}

 {% bubble Keito %}
-I always think this, but Shinkai really is harsh to specifically only Kanzaki, isn’t he… Ah, wait, he’s harsh to Mikejima, too—I suppose he’s much more haughty with the people he’s close to.
+I always think this, but Shinkai really is harsh to specifically only Kanzaki, isn’t he… Ah, wait, he’s harsh to Mikejima, too — I suppose he’s much more haughty with the people he’s close to.
 {% endbubble %}

 {% bubble Shinobu %}